wmerussi/contact-list/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 ### TODO
-* Make service loader to inform that something is happening
+* Build service loader to inform something is loading
 * Apply frontend validation
 * Integrate TDD